By Jen Miles and Jason Morris

 Whichever platform you use, use a daily Bible reading plan to get the whole church studying the Bible together.
 Here are simple steps to facilitate a churchwide reading plan.

 1. Map out daily readings for the week.
 (You can also build a monthly plan.)
-For tools that help create reading plans, see the previous page.

 2. At least two days before the first reading, post the reading plan for the entire week ahead.
 If you’re using Twitter or Instagram, be sure to create a hashtag for people to follow.